Kawaxte/TwentyTenLauncher/README.md

   - You can sign in using any *valid* username, just like the original launcher before the 'excutePost()' implementation.
 - Support for skins and appropriate sounds for different Alpha/Beta versions of Minecraft.
 - Out-of-box compatibility with MCPatcher (HDTextureFix) and legacy mods (ModLoader).
+- A working update checker for the launcher.
 ![Launcher](https://i.imgur.com/l62eqhr.png)

 ## TODO